Mr William Collins: Portrayal

-Mr Collins declares himself to be 'violently in love' with Elizabeth; Elizabeth, however, knows that his professed feelings for her are completely imaginary and that they are a complete mismatch (not wishing for a marriage that would most certainly end up as miserable, like that of her parents, only with the roles reversed), and all of her attempts to dissuade him had been too subtle for him to recognise.
-When Elizabeth rejects his proposal, despite her mother's approval of the match, Collins is quite taken aback and does not believe that she is serious.
+Mr Collins declares himself to be "violently in love" with Elizabeth; Elizabeth, however, knows that his professed feelings for her are completely imaginary and that they are a complete mismatch, but all of her attempts to dissuade him have been too subtle for him to recognise.
+When Elizabeth rejects his proposal, Collins is quite taken aback and does not believe she is serious.
 Elizabeth has to tell him firmly that she is in fact serious.
 Mr Collins seems surprised and insulted.
 He had not considered that his proposal would ever be undesirable.
+He says that Elizabeth is only pretending to reject his repeated proposals to be coy as a means to stoke his desires for her.I am not now to learn, replied Mr. Collins, with a formal wave of the hand, that it is usual with young ladies to reject the addresses of the man whom they secretly mean to accept, when he first applies for their favour; and that sometimes the refusal is repeated a second, or even a third time.
+I am therefore by no means discouraged by what you have just said, and shall hope to lead you to the altar ere long.

-Elizabeth has to insistently repeat to Mr Collins that she does not intend to marry him since he believes she is really only trying to behave with propriety by refusing him.
-Collins only accepts her refusal once Mrs Bennet admits that it is not likely that Elizabeth intends changing her mind (although she is not happy about the refusal, because she wants one of her daughters to marry the man who will inherit Longbourn).
-Mrs Bennet goes to Mr Bennet and talks to him about the refusal; she wants him to force Elizabeth to accept him because Elizabeth has great respect for her father.
-Mr Bennet says that if she accepts Mr. Collins, he will refuse to see her.
+Elizabeth has to repeat to Mr Collins that she does not intend to marry him since he believes she is really only trying to behave with propriety by refusing him.
+Collins only accepts her refusal once Mrs Bennet admits that it is not likely that Elizabeth intends changing her mind.
+Mrs Bennet goes to Mr Bennet; she wants him to force Elizabeth to accept him because Elizabeth has great respect for her father.
+Mr Bennet says that if she accepts Mr Collins, he will refuse to see her.

-A few short days after this rejection, Mr Collins' sentiments are quickly transferred to Elizabeth's particular friend, Charlotte Lucas (who is 27 years old at the time), who encourages his regard because she seeks to improve her own social position (and does not wish to remain a spinster).
+A few days after this rejection, Mr Collins's sentiments are transferred to Elizabeth's friend, Charlotte Lucas, who encourages his regard.
 Since Collins has very good prospects, Charlotte is determined to gain his favour.
 Her plan works well: a few days after this, Elizabeth hears that Charlotte is now engaged to Mr Collins.
-Upon hearing this news from Charlotte herself, Elizabeth declares it to be impossible and wonders how it is that someone could find Mr Collins less than ridiculous, let alone choose to marry him.
-This engagement takes place rather quickly and later, Mr Collins comes to visit the Bennets with his new wife to pay their respects.
-Charlotte Lucas married him to make the most of an opportunity as she is growing older and is becoming less likely to get married; she does not think love is essential for a good marriage.
+Upon hearing this news from Charlotte herself, Elizabeth declares it to be "impossible" and wonders how it is that someone could find Mr Collins less than ridiculous, let alone choose to marry him.
+This engagement takes place quickly and later Mr Collins comes to visit the Bennets with his new wife to pay their respects.